bionetslab/grn-benchmark/src/moda-wrapper/README.md

 >for weighted gene co-expression network analysis

 ## Description
-MODA can be used to estimate and construct condition-specific gene co-expression networks, and identify differentially expressed subnetworks as conserved or condition specific modules which are potentially associated with relevant biological processes
+MODA-Wrapper can be used to construct condition-specific gene co-expression network, and identify differentially expressed subnetworks as conserved or condition specific modules which are potentially associated with relevant biological processes

 ## Features